Skip to main content

 • August 17, 2021

-"I am certain seroquel messed up my thyroid and my medical doctor put me on thyroid medication cause of it.
-There's another pill to take not to mention a mood stabilizer.
+"I am certain Seroquel messed up my thyroid, and my medical doctor put me on thyroid medication because of it.
+There's another pill to take, not to mention a mood stabilizer.
 Seroquel does help with organizing thoughts or clarity.
-However another bad thing of seroquel is 300 MG is the psych effects manic effect.
-A low dose of seroquel is for sleep not mania.
-SO I am on 300 MG a high dose that vegetates, dulls and slows me down way too much.
-Age 34 I am a hermit because seroquel it also has side effects.
-My heart beats slow, my pulse stops. it feels like my pulse it slow.
-I feel I can't work on seroquel because I wake up 3:00 4:00 in the afternoon because it makes me sleep 10 hours.
+However, another bad thing about Seroquel is that 300 MG has the psych effects, manic effect.
+A low dose of Seroquel is for sleep, not mania.
+So I am on 300 MG, a high dose that vegetates, dulls, and slows me down way too much.
+Age 34, I am a hermit because Seroquel also has side effects.
+My heart beats slow, my pulse stops.
+It feels like my pulse is slow.
+I feel I can't work on Seroquel because I wake up at 3:00 or 4:00 in the afternoon because it makes me sleep 10 hours.
 I can't wake up in the morning because I am in such deep sleep.
-When I wake up it takes me so long to get ready.
-I can't get off seroquel because when I do stay up playing the guitar, obsessing on things or just don't go to sleep.
-It is good for sleep but I do feel seroquel messed up my thyroid."
+When I wake up, it takes me so long to get ready.
+I can't get off Seroquel because when I do, I stay up playing the guitar, obsessing over things, or just don't go to sleep.
+It is good for sleep, but I do feel Seroquel messed up my thyroid."

 4 / 10